niell-ion/TXRX-Doc-Hub/docs/derail/derail_overview.md

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}

+### Mounting Bracket, Flip-Style
+* A slotted L-shaped mounting bracket is provided for welding to flip style derail devices

 ### Mounting Bracket
-* A slotted L-shaped mounting bracket is provided for welding to derail
+* A slotted L-shaped mounting bracket is provided for attaching sensor to stand for swing-style derail devices

 ### Sensor Module
 * Monitors the opening and closing of the derail by detecting the presence of the metal plate

-### Liquid-Tight Tubing
+#### Liquid-Tight Tubing
 * Protects the sensor wires

-### Tubing Cover Bracket
+#### Tubing Cover Bracket
 * Secures the liquid-tight tubing

+### Swing-Style

 ## 3.2 Controller